This post may contain affiliate links.

 - Your kids will love fishing for rhymes with this activity (complete with free printables) from Kitchen Floor Crafts.

 - With some crafts sticks, construction paper, and this tutorial from Glued to My Crafts, your preschoolers can make their own fish.

-- Kids can make their own fishbowl craft like this one from I Can Teach My Child.
+- Children can make their own fishbowl craft like this one from I Can Teach My Child.

 - Kids Activities Blog shares fun fish cupcakes that you can make for snack time or dessert.

-- Kids can work on their fine motor skills as they go fishing with these felt fish from Living Life and Learning.
+- Little ones can work on their fine motor skills as they go fishing with these felt fish from Living Life and Learning.